 - a.
-Measure clinical effectiveness according to: - Subjective self-report rating of nasal airway obstruction (NOSE, DOASS). - ii.
+Measure clinical effectiveness according to: - Subjective self-report rating of nasal airway obstruction Nasal Obstruction and Septoplasty Effictiveness scale (NOSE) and Double Ordinal Airway Subjective Scale (DOASS). - ii.
 Heterogeneity of estimated treatment effect specifically according to severity of obstruction and gender. - iii.
 Objective measures of nasal patency (peak nasal inspiratory flow rate and nasal partitioning ratio). - iv.
-Quality-of-life as recorded by SF36. - v.
+Quality-of-life as recorded by SF-36. - v.
 Safety profile recording the number of adverse events and additional interventions required. - b.
-To adjust the estimate of effectiveness in the light of other baseline covariates - severity of self-report nasal block (NOSE), gender and concomitant turbinate reduction. - c.
-To use the results in the surgical arm to explore a possible definition of technical failure in experienced hands .i.e. experienced surgeons, either consultants or non-consultant career clinicians, but not trainee otolaryngologists. - d.
+To adjust the estimate of effectiveness in the light of other baseline covariates severity of self-report nasal block (NOSE), gender and concomitant turbinate reduction. - c.
+To use the results in the surgical arm to explore a possible definition of technical failure in experienced hands .i.e. experienced surgeons, either

+- consultants or non-consultant career clinicians, but not trainee otolaryngologists. - d.
 To assess to what extent trial participants are representative of the total population of participants referred to ENT clinics with nasal obstruction due to a septal deviation.